mario1D240/Subway-Surfer-iOS3.1.3-iOS4.0-armv6-WIP-port/README.md

 Subway Surfer iOS 3.1.3 to iOS 4 Port

-this project started when I buyed a iPod touch 2G
+this project started when I buyed a iPod touch 2G(HK$10 dollar,sound crazy)

 Used tool：

-asstesripper
+assetripper

 unity 3.5.5 on mac os 10.6.3

-xccoe 3.2.4 on mac os 10.6.3
+xcode 3.2.4 on mac os 10.6.3

 Features: